rapka/polemics-md/content/essays/yudkowsky-perilous-waif.md

 >
 >It was painful to watch, but at the same time it was kind of fun.
 Thankfully the sexy scenes never quite made it to the point where anyone got undressed, even when Ghost Black got captured by the bad guys and had to seduce their torturer into letting her go.

 After the story, the book contains an appendix section in which the author spends several paragraphs describing his fantasy of what genetically enhanced sex will be like in the 25th century.
 This includes eugenics, described as "generations of hereditary cosmetic tweaks" will theoretically allow all women to become conventionally attractive.

 > **Sex Mods**
+>
 >Yes, we're going to go there.
 For some reason SF authors have generally been very reluctant to touch this issue, but the more immediate applications of easy personal modification tech seem fairly obvious.
 First, by the 25th century practically all women have a set of mods that give them conscious control of their own fertility while completely eliminating the need to have periods. **Another set of tweaks that makes it easy to achieve orgasm through intercourse is also nearly universal, because practically everyone wants that to be easy.
 Generations of hereditary cosmetic tweaks ensure that even average women are as beautiful as the supermodels of the 21st century, while those who work at it can achieve a level of exotic perfection that would be impossible in nature.**
 >
 >Meanwhile men generally have more stamina, and are able to perform several times in the course of an evening. **Larger sex organs are fairly common, as are various minor design tweaks reputed to increase a partner's pleasure**.
 Gender dimorphism in height and weight is also significantly increased - the average male is a couple of inches taller and carries an extra twenty or thirty pounds of muscle, while the average female size hasn't changed.
 >
 >Second-order effects are less obvious, because they depend on the evolution of the surrounding society.
 Some colonies have fallen into a cycle of adopting more and more potent sex mods, creating a population that grows ever more obsessed with increasingly intense and exotic sex until finally nothing else ever gets done. **Other societies become obsessed with specific fetishes, with most of the population adopting a common set of extreme mods (i.e. everyone becomes a cat person)**, but remain otherwise functional.

-**All of this is what Eliezer Yudkowsky considered to be "safe for work" and worth promoting to his audience on r/rational.** This level of indifference to inappropriate sexual situations is indicative of a deeper issue within the rationality community.
-Similar instances have cropped up multiple times throughout the years, too many to limit to a single article.
+**All of this is what Eliezer Yudkowsky considered to be "basically safe for work" and worth promoting to his audience on r/rational.** This is a shocking level of indifference to inappropriate sexual content involving children in a book that is tagged as "young adult".